mattwalker75/local_llm_framework/workflow/README.md

 3. Perform a detailed code review and see if there are any performance improvements that should be made.
 Remember to perform all this work in the virtual environment
 4. Perform a detailed code review and see if there is any cluttered code that needs to be reworked and better stream lined.
 Is there any coding optimization that can take place that will not affected the intended functionality of the code.
-Remember to perform all this work in the virtual environment
+Remember to perform all this work in the virtual environment and verify with unit testing

 5. Perform a final code review and add any comments in the code to